 This really can be a problem if you are talking about small talent pools where only certain people get access.
 Also with succession planning, if the manager chooses ‘talent’ in their own likeness.
 Key to getting the best out of people is the skill of managers and they need to be developed to be objective about performance and talent assessment.
 The irony here is that the effectiveness of your people managers will directly correlate with the engagement and performance of all your people.
 Yet, how many businesses are interested in identifying talented people managers rather than technical specialists?

 We think that recruited talent is a costly error for too many businesses.
 Some people are brilliant at presenting themselves well at interview and may even be fabulous performers in another business.
 However, this doesn’t necessarily mean that they will perform within your organisation – again a dependence on quality line managers.
 With homegrown ‘talent’ you know people’s foibles and they will be far more loyal than those brought in to change the world.
 The challenge for the homegrown is overcoming preconceptions within the business if they appear to change the status quo or jump management hierarchies.
 However, we would argue that if they are true talent, they can deal with this.
 Watch out businesses if you write people off internally – homegrown talent is more cost-effective, lower risk and motivational to others.

 We do think there is a very real risk of talent pools raising expectations that are then dashed if the organisation cannot provide the individual with the career aspirations they believe they were promised.
-With Gen Y and Millenials – they are keen for feedback and swift movement and need careful management to understand that they need to contribute and perform in order to achieve this.
+With Gen Y and Millenials – they are keen for feedback and swift movement.
+They, therefore, need careful management to understand that they need to contribute and perform in order to achieve this.
 Equally, roles need to arise for them to be able to progress.
 Examples of individuals within these groups becoming impatient and voting with their feet is high enough in typical graduate schemes.
 Putting them on a talent pedestal can be counterproductive we think.